CDNsun/cdn-api-client-php/README.md

 NOTES

-* ID stands for CDN service ID, it is an integer, eg. 123
+* The ID stands for a CDN service ID, it is an integer number, eg. 123

 API DOCUMENTATION